rotorlab/rotor/pages/database/query-mask.md

 permalink: /database/queries-masks/
 ---

-In the last section we have seen how to work with remote objects, but: What about doing queries to database?
+In the last section, we have seen how to work with remote objects, but: What about doing queries to the database?

 Sometimes our app's workflow will need to check some data, for example:

-> Database: give me all chat rooms where logged user appears
+> Database: give me all chat rooms where the logged user appears

-And then print all this chats in a list.
+And then print all these chats in a list.

 Let's see how simple is querying data.